 But to register the copyright for your board game to gain additional rights (such as filing a lawsuit against someone for using your work without permission) it costs $35, $55 or $85 (depending on your application).

 In the UK, copyright is given automatically and for free to any applicable created works as soon as they are made.
 This includes the right to take legal action against someone for using your work.

 How long does copyright last?

-Copyright usually lasts until 70 years after the author’s death in the US and the UK.
-In other countries like New Zealand and Canada, copyright lasts for 50 years after the author dies.
+Copyright usually lasts until 70 years after the author has passed away in the US and the UK.
+In other countries like Canada, copyright lasts for 50 years afterwards.